city-square-studios/city-square-studios.github.io/_posts/2023-07-17-52pickup-issue3-post.markdown

 This conflict between narrative and mechanisms (known as Ludonarrative Dissonance), is a concept I'll be looking to explore in another blog post.

-The main games that inspired me was [Pyramid](https://boardgamegeek.com/boardgame/140480/pyramid).
+The main game that inspired me was [Pyramid](https://boardgamegeek.com/boardgame/140480/pyramid).

 ## Credits
 - Art by Josie Bedford (@josie.tattoos)